Wednesday, 30 July 2025

 that perhaps was always yours.

-The wear and tear of a life I don't know.
+The wear and tear of a life I do not know.

 But they're the same silver rings I used to love,